Veterinary Regenerative Medicine & Animal Cell-Based Products

 Unapproved Animal Drugs

 An animal cell-based product that is marketed without FDA approval is an unapproved animal drug.
 It is illegal to market an unapproved cell-based product because it hasn’t gone through the required FDA pre-market review and approval process.
 Unapproved cell-based products may not be safe, effective, properly manufactured, or properly labeled.
 Currently, no animal cell-based products are FDA-approved.

-In June 2015, FDA issued a guidance for industry (GFI #218), which discusses the approval requirements for animal cell-based products that meet the legal definition of “drug” and how the agency intends to regulate them.
+In June 2015, FDA issued a guidance for industry (GFI #218), which discusses the approval requirements for animal cell-based products that meet the legal definition of a “drug” and how the agency intends to regulate them.